jgroenheide/rl2select/README.md

 1. Generate instances | (data/{problem}/instances/{instance_type}_{difficulty}/instance_*.lp)
-   (a) (Option) Use only one dataset for testing (split into train and validation later)
 2. Generate solutions | (data/{problem}/instances/{instance_type}_{difficulty}/instance_*-*.sol)
-   (a) Remove instances with less than k solutions.
+   (a) Remove infeasible instances and instances with less than 100 nodes explored.
-   (b) (Option) Combine generation and solving step.
 3. Generate samples   | (data/{problem}/samples/{instance_type}_{difficulty}/sample_*.pkl)
    (a) For each [instance, solutions] generate [state, action] pairs from the oracle.
    (b) The state should include both nodes of the comparison.
-   (c) The action should be from [-1, 0, 1] for left, no preference, right.
+   (c) The action should be from [0, 1] for left, right.
-   (b) Samples should encode both the GNN and the MLP state.
-   (c) (Option) When 'both', save the node comparison as '0'.
    (d) (Option) Choose opposite of default nodesel.
 4. Perform training   | (experiments/{problem}_{difficulty}/{seed}_{timestamp}/best_params_*-*.pkl)
    Train IL